jupyterlab/jupyterlab/docs/source/extension/internationalization.rst

 Create translation python package
 ---------------------------------

 Jupyter Lab follows Gettext's approach for translation.
 Gettext extracts strings from source code, and compiles them with provided translation.
-This `document <https://www.labri.fr/perso/fleury/posts/programming/a-quick-gettext-tutorial.html>`_ briefly explains how Gettext works.
+This `article <https://www.labri.fr/perso/fleury/posts/programming/a-quick-gettext-tutorial.html>`_ briefly explains how Gettext works.

 By using `jupyterlab-translate <https://github.com/jupyterlab/jupyterlab-translate>`_, you can easily extract, update, and compile your translation.